Nauplius/SharePointProductInformation/README.md

 # SharePoint Product Information
 This PowerShell module provides information on each product and patch for a SharePoint 2010, 2013, or 2016 environment.
-As SharePoint Server 2016 no longer updates the build number in a consistent manner, it is important to determine what the current patch level is.
+As SharePoint Server 2016 and 2019 no longer update the build numbers in a consistent manner, it is important to determine what the current patch level is.

 Usage:
 ```posh